Loading strategy tools...

 Why it matters for FQHCs

-The single most important VBC vehicle for California FQHCs.
-Guardrails: participating centers must maintain ≥70% of historical PPS-eligible visit utilization, and a PPS reconciliation safeguard pays the difference if PMPM payments fall short — a downside-protected floor that makes the leap safer than most APMs.
+A major VBC vehicle for California FQHCs.
+Guardrails: participating centers must maintain ≥70% of historical PPS-eligible visit utilization, and a PPS reconciliation safeguard can pay the difference if PMPM payments fall short, reducing downside exposure compared with less-protected capitation models.

 California's Medicaid transformation.
 ECM provides comprehensive, whole-person care management to high-need members; Community Supports fund non-clinical services (housing navigation, medically tailored meals, sobering centers) as cost-effective substitutes for higher-acuity care.
 Both run through Managed Care Plans and are core to the FQHC value-based revenue mix.